US military readies for next frontier: Space war

 "As humans go out there, there has always been conflict.
 Conflict in the Wild West as we move in the West ... conflict twice in Europe for its horrible world wars," Gen. John Hyten, head of US Strategic Command, told CNN.
 "So, every time humans actually physically move into that, there's conflict, and in that case, we'll have to be prepared for that."

 Today, the US depends on space more than any other nation.

-Without satellites, televisions would go blank, mobile networks silent, and the Internet would slow and then stop.
+In a nightmare scenario, as adversaries launch a massive cyber attack on key infrastructure and disable and destroy our satellites in space, televisions would go blank, mobile networks silent, and the Internet would slow and then stop.

 Dependent on time stamps from GPS satellites, everything from stock markets to bank transactions to traffic lights and railroad switches would freeze.
 Airline pilots would lose contact with the ground, unsure of their position and without weather data to steer around storms.

-Note: CORRECTION: This story has been corrected to more accurately reflect the size, age and budget of the Pentagon's space efforts.